pamela-project/slambench/README.md

 ### Running a benchmark (e.g. KinectFusion) ###

 To run one algorithm you will need to use a **loader**.
-There is currently two different loaders supported, **benchmark** and **pangolin**.
+There is currently three different loaders supported, **benchmark**, **pangolin**, and **lifelong**.
-Both loader are used the same way, except that **benchmark** is a command line application dedicated to measurements, while **pangolin** is a graphical user interface less precise in term of measurement but which provide a good interface for demonstrations.
+The first two loaders are used the same way, except that **benchmark** is a command line application dedicated to measurements, while **pangolin** is a graphical user interface less precise in term of measurement but which provide a good interface for demonstrations.
+The **lifelong** loader can take multiple input (multiple .slam files following the -i option, separated by ',') which will be sent to the benchmark one by one.
+Other than that it is similar to the **benchmark** loader.
+There is currently no loader both supporting loading multiple input and having a graphical user interface.

 Each loader has a series of parameters to specify such as the dataset location, or the libraries to run.